Registration: 7th February, 6:30pm – Registration and Drinks at Amin Taha and Groupworks

 On the positive side, our contemporary construction industry has the potential to generate jobs, stimulating economic growth, reducing unemployment rates and creating many needed homes each year.
 Moreover, modern methods of construction, such as prefabrication and modular techniques, offer benefits like faster construction timelines, increased efficiency, and improved housing quality.
 But that needs a shake-up of the existing construction industry.

 Why do we build so few dwellings?
-We have the most technologically-advanced, efficient, computer-driven assistance and yet a 2023 report states that “the construction industry is one of the most inefficient industries in the UK due to its low profitability, skill shortages and lack of investment in research and development.”
+We have the most technologically-advanced, efficient, computer-assisted design and construction sector, and yet a 2023 report states that “the construction industry is one of the most inefficient industries in the UK due to its low profitability, skill shortages and lack of investment in research and development.”

-In a wider context, of course, the global population is rapidly increasing and more homes are needed – abroad and for the increasing numbers of immigrants.
+In a wider context, of course, the global population is rapidly increasing and more homes are needed.
 So how do we address the pressing need for housing solutions for the UK’s expanding population, as well as the global 10 million?
 Where is the political will; and what’s the plan?

 17:00 – BREAK